Connect with us

 Another common cause of cabinet odor in the kitchen is simply grease or other smells created while cooking.
 It could also simply be the combination of cooking ingredients that are typically kept within that particular cabinet.
 If the smell in your cabinets is caused by one of these kitchen culprits, the smell will likely be localized to just a few cabinets.

-A musty, or old, smell caused by moisture will be present throughout your cabinetry and often in other areas of the home as well.
+A musty, or old, smell caused by moisture will be present throughout your cabinetry.
+These smells will often be present in other areas of the home as well.
 This is one of the easiest ways to determine the underlying cause of the bad smell coming from your cabinets.

 Once you have determined the origin of the odor and eliminated the possibility of water leaks, you can begin to eradicate the smell from your home.
 Here are a few basic steps to follow during this process.